 Once you've started the bootable version of Acronis Disk Director, go to Tools and select Acronis Recovery Expert from the menu.
 The wizard will launch, allowing you to detect deleted partitions and guide you through the recovery process.

 You can recover partitions either automatically or manually.

 The automatic mode is quick and easy, finding and recovering all the deleted partitions on a basic disk.

 1. In the Recovery mode window, choose Automatic.

-2. You’ll then go to the Searching for deleted volumes window.
+2. You'll then go to the Searching for Deleted Volumes window.
 The tool scans all the basic disks for deleted volumes.
 The first step will check for unallocated space.
 If unallocated space is found, it then starts searching for traces of deleted volumes.

 Once a deleted volume is found, it will be displayed in the volume list while the tool continues searching the remaining disks.
 The Next button becomes enabled once the scan is complete.

 3. The volumes that are found appear in the Recovered Volumes window.
-Once the you’ve placed the required volumes in the hard disk structure, click Next.
+Once you've placed the required volumes in the hard disk structure, click Next.